17ofSeptember/MoonPi/README.md

 # Installing MoonPi on a Raspberry Pi

-These instructions assume you are using a **Raspberry Pi 3 B+** running a recent version of Raspberry Pi OS.
+These instructions assume you are using a **Raspberry Pi 3 B+** running a recent version of Raspberry Pi OS 64bit.

 ## 1. Update your Raspberry Pi